 The stitches are removed in one week, and patients may resume work or school within five to seven days.
 For at least one month, it is of particular importance to avoid contact sports and other overly physical activities because the recovering ear could be bent.

-Otoplasty and Earlobe Repair Consultation
+Earlobe Repair Consultation

-During your consultation at the New York office, Dr. Roland will evaluate your or your child’s ears to determine if surgery is the best approach.
+During your consultation at the New York office, Dr. Roland will evaluate your or your earlobe condition to determine if plastic surgery is the best approach.
 This appointment will include an open discussion of the surgery’s risks and benefits, along with aftercare and recovery instructions.
 Cosmetic surgeon Dr. Roland will review your health history, share before-and-after photos of previous patients, and will physically examine you.
 The cost of procedural options will be shared with you, along with possible payment options.
 You will leave the office that day with a personalized, professional recommendation.

 Ideal Ear Surgery Candidate